Six Low(ish)-Calorie St. Patrick’s Day Drinks

 Curley’s Irish Stout

 It’s hard to believe that an ale this dark could possibly be somewhat low in calories, but believe it.
 This traditional Irish stout has just under 120 calories per 12 ounces, and, as an added benefit, it comes from local company Boston Beer Works.

 Guinness Draught Ale

-This Irish classic clocks in with a calorie count similar to Curley’s (35 per 100 milliliters, which translates to about 120 calories per 12 ounces).
-As an extra bonus, there’s research to suggest this St. Paddy’s Day staple may be good for you in other ways, like warding off heart attack-causing clots and providing iron and protein.
+This Irish classic clocks in with a calorie count similar to Curley’s (about 120 calories per 12 ounces).
+As an extra bonus, there’s research to suggest this St. Paddy’s Day staple may be good for you in other ways, potentially warding off heart attack-causing clots and providing iron and protein.
 Guess that old advertising campaign was on to something.

-This cocktail, consisting of a shot of Irish whiskey (like Jameson), ginger ale, and lime juice, certainly isn’t harmless—it contains about 200 calories and 25 grams of sugar—but it’s a step up from fat- and calorie-laden drinks made with Bailey’s Irish Cream or chocolate liqueur.
-And if you really feel you must, you could always swap regular ginger ale out for a diet version.
+This cocktail, consisting of a shot of Irish whiskey, ginger ale, and lime juice, certainly isn’t harmless—it contains about 200 calories and 25 grams of sugar—but it’s a step up from fat- and calorie-laden drinks made with Bailey’s Irish Cream or chocolate liqueur.